murmcraft/bioinfo_rnd_task/README.md

 - merging the variant results together
 - variant calling summary report

-The pipeline is composed into a Docker image, which is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) with added tools and functionalities.
+The pipeline follows GATK Best Practices and is composed into a Docker image, which is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) with added tools and functionalities.

 The image includes GATK4 and additional tools required for the pipeline, for instance:
 - GATK v4.1.0.0